Richard Kern: Polaroids, Transgressive Art, and the Rise of New York Underground Photography

 Kern’s artistic career began in the late 1970s with self-produced magazines that captured the bleakness of New York City’s East Village.
 His hand-stapled, photocopied zines included “The Heroin Addict,” which he later renamed “The Valium Addict,” producing approximately twelve issues between 1979 and 1983.
 These early works established his interest in the aesthetics of extremity and set the stage for his emergence in experimental film-making.
 His zines featured a combination of art, poetry, photography, and fiction by himself and several friends, forming an important foundation for his later visual work.

-In the 1980s, Kern became a key figure in the East Village cultural explosion as part of the “Cinema of Transgression” movement, a term coined by fellow filmmaker Nick Zedd.
+n the 1980s, Kern became a key figure in the East Village cultural explosion as part of the “Cinema of Transgression” movement, a term coined by fellow filmmaker Nick Zedd.
 His erotic and experimental films like “The Right Side of My Brain” and “Fingered” featured personalities of the time such as Lydia Lunch, David Wojnarowicz, Sonic Youth, and Henry Rollins.
 These films explored themes of extreme sex, violence, and perversion, establishing Kern as a provocative voice in underground cinema.
-His filmmaking crossed into music video production when he directed Sonic Youth’s “Death Valley ’69” video in 1985 (just on this paragraph!), which led to further music video work with artists like King Missile (“Detachable Penis”) and Marilyn Manson (“Lunchbox”).
+His film-making crossed into music video production when he directed Sonic Youth’s “Death Valley ’69” video in 1985 (just on this paragraph!), which led to further music video work with artists like King Missile (“Detachable Penis”) and Marilyn Manson (“Lunchbox”).

 The 1990s marked a significant shift in Kern’s creative output as he turned almost exclusively to still photography.
 This transition allowed him to develop the distinctive photographic style for which he’s now primarily known.
-In 1995, he released his first book, “New York Girls,” documenting the city’s underground scene in what has been described as “a claustrophobic, theatrical testament to the sexy and nihilistic demi-monde of the era”1.
+In 1995, he released his first book, “New York Girls,” documenting the city’s underground scene in what has been described as “a claustrophobic, theatrical testament to the sexy and nihilistic demi-monde of the era”.
 The book established his photographic voice and approach to subjects that would continue throughout his career.
 By 2022, Kern had come full circle, collaborating with No Agency New York to update his “New York Girls” work with a new generation of subjects.

 Throughout his career evolution, Kern maintained a consistent interest in examining the human condition, particularly its darker aspects.
 His shift from experimental filmmaker to photographer represented not so much a change in vision as a refinement of his medium, allowing him to explore psychological spaces and power dynamics with greater precision.
-His body of work across different media forms a cohesive artistic statement about sexuality, human nature, and the complexities of representation.

 In 2023, Art Paper Editions published “Richard Kern Polaroids,” a significant archive containing more than 200 Polaroid photographs taken by Kern between 1980 and 2005 during various projects.
 This collection provides unique insight into Kern’s creative process and the development of his aesthetic over those twenty-five years.
 The 176-page softcover book, measuring 22 × 30 cm, was published in a limited first edition of 1000 copies, with a second printing scheduled for May 2025.
 Designed and edited by Jurgen Maelfeyt, the book has quickly become a sought-after item among collectors and photography enthusiasts.

 The Polaroid format holds special significance within Kern’s body of work, representing an unfiltered, immediate approach to image-making that aligns with his artistic sensibilities.
-These instant photographs, described as “lo-fi” and “unearthing the sensual and the uncanny,” reveal a raw authenticity that digital photography often fails to capture8.
+These instant photographs, described as “lo-fi” and “unearthing the sensual and the uncanny,” reveal a raw authenticity that digital photography often fails to capture.
 The inherent limitations and unpredictability of Polaroid film create a unique aesthetic that complements Kern’s interest in challenging notions of photographic truth and objectivity.
 Each Polaroid serves as both a finished work and a document of the creative process—test shots, experimental compositions, and spontaneous captures that wouldn’t otherwise be preserved.
 In this article, you can see some unreleased works from the 80’s and 90’s

 The collection spans multiple eras of Kern’s career, from his early days in experimental filmmaking through his transition to photography and beyond.
 This chronological breadth provides valuable context for understanding his artistic development and the consistency of his vision across different periods.
 Many of these Polaroids were taken during the production of other projects, offering a behind-the-scenes glimpse at works that would later become famous in Kern’s portfolio.
 The instant nature of Polaroid photography creates a directness between photographer and subject that mirrors Kern’s broader interest in the psychological space between artist, subject, and audience.